pubmob-com/pubmob/code-of-conduct/index.md

 PubMob sessions are recorded.
 If ejected, you may request a review of the incident.

-If you feel you are being harassed during a PubMob session, or afterward as a result of attending a session, notify the PubMob representative running your session, or contact info @ langrsoft.com.
+If you feel you are being harassed during a PubMob session, notify the PubMob representative running your session, or contact info @ langrsoft.com.

 Please keep the politics and anger at home, and have fun.
 PubMob is a forum for learning and doing software development.
 It is not a forum for venting your political beliefs, no matter how righteous you may feel about them.

+PubMob works best when all participants seek to help and boost each other.
+Please keep this in mind.

+And despite the pub theme, please don't get inebriated while attending a session--it won't excuse you from getting ejected for violating this code of conduct.

 For questions or concerns regarding the PubMob code of contact policy, please contact info @ langrsoft.com.